 It is a shared, trusted, public ledger of transactions, that everyone can inspect, but that no single user controls.
 The ledger is built using a linked list, or chain of blocks, where each block contains a certain number of transactions that were validated by the network in a given timespan.

-This ledger runs on a P2P network of computers.
+This ledger runs on a peer-to-peer (P2P) network of computers.
 Distributed consensus based on game theory incentive mechanisms combined with cryptography allows for secure P2P validation of transactions, thus bypassing the need for traditional trusted third parties.
 It first came to fame in October 2008 as part of a proposal for Bitcoin, with the aim to create P2P money without banks.

 Removing the Middle Man with Machine Consensus

 Instead of a single trusted third party validating transactions through their servers with authority (single vote), a peer to peer network of computers running the blockchain protocol validate transactions by consensus (majority vote).
-The blockchain protocol therefore formalizes pre-defined consensus rules of validating transactions on the P2P network, as hard coded governance rules, managing and auto enforcing transactions of all participants in the network.
+The blockchain protocol therefore formalizes pre-defined consensus rules for validating transactions on the P2P network, as hard coded governance rules, managing and auto enforcing transactions of all participants in the network.

 In the case of Bitcoin, instead of a bank validating financial transactions – like sending money from A to B – checking the digital ledger of who owns what stored on their server, a P2P network of computers running the bitcoin protocol validate transactions by majority consensus.
 The consensus rules of the Bitcoin network govern how the participants in the network interact with each other, defining: